 Span Status Field Description Time Time of day when Span Status was checked.
 Date Date when Span Status was checked.
 Circuit ID# Shows the user-defined circuit ID.
 Alarms Presence or absence of alarm conditions.
-See Table 12 on page 38.
+(See Table 12 on page 38.)
 Loopback Indicates Off condition or identifies specific active loopback.
-See Table 13 on page 40 and Table 14 on page 44.
-Power Level Indicates the HDSL line voltage in its Low (-140 V) or High (±112 V) state.
-Margin Indicates the excess signal to noise ratio at all HDSL ports, relative to a 10 -7 Bit Error Rate.
-First value is current margin.
-Second value is minimum margin since last cleared.
-Third value is maximum margin since last cleared.
+(See Table 13 on page 40.)
+Power Level Indicates the HDSL line voltage in its Low (-140 Vdc) or High (±112 Vdc) state.
+Margin Indicates the excess signal-to-noise ratio at all HDSL ports, relative to a 10^{-7} Bit Error Rate (BER).
+First value is the current margin.
+Second value is the minimum margin since last cleared.
+Third value is the maximum margin since last cleared.
 N/A means that the margin is not available.
 The minimum and maximum margins are cleared and updated every time the Span Status screen is cleared and every time the system clock passes 12:00 AM midnight.
 Pulse ATTN Indicates the attenuation of the 2B1Q pulse from the distant end.
 The value is related to the 196 kHz loss of the cable pair.
 The pulse attenuation is a more direct indication of the loop attenuation to the 2B1Q signal than is the 196 kHz loss.
 The normal HiGain ATTN operation range is from 0 to 28 dB.
-INS Loss Indicates the approximate insertion loss of the loops at the HDSL line rate of 196 kHz.
-It is generated by multiplying the pulse attenuation by 1.25.
-Normal range is 0 dB to 35 dB.
-24-Hour ES The number of one second intervals that contained at least one CRC error.
-This value is a running total of the last 24 hours.
-24-Hour UAS The number of seconds the HDSL loop was out of sync.
-24-Hour ES Count The number of seconds in which at least one error was detected on the DS1 input over a 24-hour period.
-Errors included are DS1 Frame, BPV, and ESF CRC errors.
-24-Hour UAS Count The number of seconds during which the DS1 input signal was absent (175 \pm 75 consecutive zeroes) over a 24-hour period.
-Frame type Type of DS1 framing used on the input stream (SF.
-ESF, or THRU).
-Code type Type of DS1 line coding used (AMI or B8ZS).